 - about 5 green onions

-- Chop the cabbage into pieces a bit larger than bite size.
-By the end, they will have shrunk.
-Use the whole thing.
-Place it all in a large bowl, with enough room to toss it.
+- Chop the cabbage into pieces a bit larger than bite size, and to be traditional wash it three times.
+Use the whole thing (except for maybe the knobby bit at the bottom).
+Place it all in a large bowl or bin, with enough room to toss it.

 - Add the garlic, ginger, green onions, and sugar.
 The sugar helps the fermentation process.
 Your kimchi should not taste sweet in the end, so use some judgment on exactly how much sugar you use.
 If you’re using fish sauce, add it now too.

 - Toss the mixture.
 Hands work best, but be careful.
 If you’ve got plastic gloves, use them.
-I learned the hard way that even if I think your hands are clean, hours later it still could burn my eyes.
+I learned the hard way that even if you think your hands are clean, hours later you can still burn your eyes accidentally.

 - After it’s all mixed, bottle it up.
 I have a huge pickle jar I use, but several smaller ones will suffice.
 You should get a pretty substantial amount of kimchi out of this recipe.
-Leave some space in the top of the bottles, but close them up well and leave them out at room temperature for 24 hours to ferment.
+Leave some space in the top of the bottles, close the bottle but leave it slightly open to vent.
+Let it sit out at room temperature for 24-48 hours.
+If your bottle is REALLY full, put them on a baking sheet to catch any spillage as sometimes the mixture seems to expand at first as it ferments.

 You can start eating your kimchi right away, but it definitely tastes better after at least a week of sitting in your fridge.
 I would also recommend buying some at a Korean market if you’ve never had it before.
 It helps to know what it should taste like to determine how much of certain ingredients you want to add.